ibernal1815/main/README.md

 ---

 ## 👋 Hey, I’m Isaiah
-I build and break systems to understand how they really work.
+I build and break systems to see what really happens under the hood.
-My path started in **IT and programming**, and evolved into **cybersecurity** — where offense and defense meet.
+My journey started in **IT and programming**, and evolved into **cybersecurity** — where curiosity meets precision.
-I focus on building realistic labs that simulate real-world threats and developing detections that make a measurable impact.
+I focus on **building high-fidelity labs** that simulate real-world attacks and **engineering detections** that actually stop them.

-Right now, I’m focused on purple team operations, automation, and cloud defense.
+Right now, I’m deep into **Purple Team operations**, **automation**, and **cloud defense** — turning theory into measurable results.

 ---

-## 🧠 What I’ve Been Working On
+## 🧠 Projects That Define My Work
-- **Active Directory Lab** – domain controllers, simulated attacks, and custom detection rules
+- 🧩 **Active Directory Lab** – multi-domain setup, simulated attack chains, and custom detections built on ELK
-- **macOS Audit Framework** – digging into Apple’s entitlement system to surface hidden telemetry
+- 🍎 **macOS Audit Framework** – exploring Apple’s entitlement system and crafting telemetry-based detections
-- **Linux Priv-Esc Playground** – a sandbox for practicing privilege escalation and mitigation
+- 🐧 **Linux Priv-Esc Playground** – dedicated sandbox for privilege escalation techniques and mitigations
-- **Infra Builds** – PXE boot, cloud VM provisioning, and segmented network designs
+- ⚙️ **Infra Builds** – PXE boot automation, network segmentation, and scalable VM deployments across cloud platforms

 ---